Incentive Attacks in BTC: Short-Term Revenue Changes and Long-Term Efficiencies: Proofs of the Relevant Quantities in PAW-Type-B

-Here, we analyze how block withholding attack effects the first epoch length.
+It remains to prove the formula for $p$ as given in \eqref{eq::avg_power_bwh}.
 If everyone including the adversary published a block and fPoW immediately as they are mined, a cycle would last $1$ unit of block interval time in expectation.
-Hence, the system encounters the first fPoW on average in $1$ unit of block interval time.
-However, with probability $\alpha p_1$, the adversary encounters a fPoW first that it keeps private and as a result, the cycle lasts longer than usual.
+Note, $p$ is the average fraction of the power that the adversary distributes to pool mining conditioned on the event that it encounters an fPoW and keeps it private, i.e., conditioned on the occurrence of Case~\ref{step::reward_4}.
+The adversarial power distribution for pool is $p_1$ until Case~\ref{step::reward_4} happens, which takes on average in $1$ unit of block interval time, however, the adversary keeps the fPoW private and as a result, the cycle lasts longer than usual.
 We call the first part of the cycle that lasts until encountering the first fPoW as main-cycle and its duration as $D_1$.
 Clearly $\mathbb{E}[D_1]$ is equal to $1$ unit of block interval time, i.e., $\mathbb{E}[D_1]=1$.

-We call the subsequent part of the attack cycle when the adversary encounters a fPoW first that it keeps private as the sub-cycle and its duration $D_2$.
-We denote the event that the attack enters the sub-cycle as $\mathbbm{1}_{D_2}$, where $\mathbb{E}[\mathbbm{1}_{D_2}]=\alpha p_1$.
-In the sub-cycle, the adversary rearranges its power distribution to pool as $p_2$.
-Essentially $\alpha p_2$ fraction of the total hashpower in the system does not contribute to block generation at all during the sub-cycle.
-As a result, given the system enters the sub-cycle, the expected duration of a subcycle is $\frac{1}{1-\alpha p_2}$ unit of block time, i.e., $\mathbb{E}[{D_2}|\mathbbm{1}_{D_2}=1]=\frac{1}{1-\alpha p_2}$.
-Thus, in expectation, an attack cycle lasts
+We denote the indicator of event that the attack enters the Case~\ref{step::reward_4} as $\mathbbm{1}_{D_2}$, where $\mathbb{E}[\mathbbm{1}_{D_2}]=\alpha p_1$.
+In the subsequent part of the attack cycle, the adversarial power distribution for pool is $p_2$ and it takes $\frac{1}{1-\alpha p_2}$ more trials (geometric distribution) as the adversary keeps discarding fPoWs with $\alpha p_2$ power until (including) someone else finds a block.
+Hence, after Case~\ref{step::reward_4}, it takes $\mathbb{E}[{D_2}|\mathbbm{1}_{D_2}=1]=\frac{1}{1-\alpha p_2}$ unit block times until one of Case~\ref{step::reward_4a}, Case~\ref{step::reward_4b} or Case~\ref{step::reward_4c} happens.
+Thus,